 “Most infections come from bacteria in our bodies, typically in our gut.
 They don’t normally cause us any harm – E. coli is an example, it’s ubiquitous, and present at very low levels in all of our guts.
 Yet it can cause urinary tract infections, which, if you are frail, can spill over into the blood and become life threatening and life ending.
 So we’re trying to stop the spread of those variants of E. coli which are resistant to commonly used antibiotics.”

-The study will go live in Liverpool in 2023 and will investigate how dangerous drug-resistant bacteria move around and find ways to interrupt that transmission which are pragmatic, affordable and not so restrictive they could not be implemented in a care home setting.
+The study concluded recruitment in Merseyside in 2024 and data are now being analysed to investigate how dangerous drug-resistant bacteria move around and to identify ways to interrupt that transmission which are pragmatic, affordable and have the potential to be implemented in care home settings.

 For more information or to learn how your business can engage with this platform.